bodaay/GoOpenDrop/README.md

-I'll Update this README file
+I'll Update this README file.
+THIS PROJECT IN Alpha Stage, use it only as POC

-just quick info

 Main features: